 - How much free time do you have to study?

 - Which data analyst skills, if any, do you already have?

-- What is your desired timeline?
+- What is your desired timeline for completion?

 Now that you know the specific certificate doesn’t really matter when it comes to getting a job, you can focus on what does matter: learning the right skills and building great projects to prove those skills to potential employers.
 Don’t forget to check out Dataquest’s data analytics courses.
 Sign-up is free.
 Plus, you’ll have multiple opportunities to build your relevant portfolio and showcase all those job-ready skills you’ll be learning!